 There can be a mental decline and difficulty thinking and understanding.
 This can be confusion, delusion and disorientation.
-Forgetting the right words to use calling a watch a hand-clock, etc. Age related is sometimes forgetting the right word.
+It can be Forgetting the right words to use calling a watch a hand-clock, etc. Age-related forgetfulness is sometimes forgetting the right word.

 Planning and problem solving challenges.
 They can take a long time to complete familiar tasks.
 There can be an inability to do simple math or inability to recognize common things.

 Behavior can change: A person can become aggressive, or can be agitated, irritable, meaningless repetition of words, personality changes, lack of restraint, wandering off and getting lost.
 Person can be angry, apathetic, general discontent, lonely or have mood swings.
 They can become depressed, have hallucinations or become paranoid.